UW-POLS501/2018/content/_index.md

 - [eScience Data Science Office Hours](http://escience.washington.edu/office-hours/)

-## License
+### License

 Science should be open, and this course builds up other open licensed material, so unless otherwise noted, all materials for this class are licensed under a <a rel="license" href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

-The source for the materials of this course is on GitHub at <a href="https://github.com/UW-POLS501/pols_501_wi17">UW-POLS501/pols_501_wi17</a>
+The source for the materials of this course is on GitHub at [UW-POLS501/2018](https://github.com/UW-POLS501/2018).

-## Bugs
+### Bugs

-If you find any typos or other issues in this page, any page in the site go to [issues](https://github.com/UW-POLS501/pols_501_wi17/issues), click on the "New Issue" button to create a new issue, and describe the problem.
+If you find any typos or other issues in this page, any page in the site go to [issues](https://github.com/UW-POLS501/2018/issues), click on the "New Issue" button to create a new issue, and describe the problem.